CEIP 2 – Clean Environment Initiative Project 2, Soroti

 The project partners believe that focusing on students’ environmental consciousness within one district can have far reaching impacts both in the short term and long-term.
 Nevertheless, the partners believe future implementation of the project in other districts in the country would have an extensive benefit on the greater community. ”

-I Danmark består projektgruppen af: Ingefred Boesen, Nina Fritsdal, Kjeld Holmboe, Glob Riber, Jan Thorn Clausen og Poul Krøijer.
+I Danmark består projektgruppen af: Ingefred Boesen, Torben Jensen, Kjeld Holmboe, Glob Riber, Jan Thorn Clausen og Poul Krøijer.
 Sidstnævnte er projektansvarlig.
-Nina Fritsdal og Kjeld Holmboe holder styr på pengene
+Kjeld Holmboe holder styr på pengene

 Team building, problem solving and entrepreneurship